DigitalHarborFoundation/pi-portal-v1/src/lessons/git-version-control.md

 title: 'Git and Version Control'
 ---

+## Objectives and Overview

+This lesson introduces the concept of version control and the core technology Git.
+You'll learn some key Git terminology, work through an activity where you create a local repos, and then create a repository for your website.

+### Lesson Objectives

+- Understand and explain the benefits of version control and how it impacts programmers.
+- Recognize and explain key Git terminology.
+- Demonstrate an understanding of the Git workflow by creating a repository, tracking changes to files, and committing your changes.

+### CSTA Standards

+- **2-NI-05** - Explain how physical and digital security measures protect electronic information.
+- **2-AP-19** - Document programs in order to make them easier to follow, test, and debug.

+---

 ## What is Version Control?

 **Version control** is a system for recording changes to files or groups of files over time that allows you to revert back to previous versions of your files whenever you need.
-This is critical for programmers -- being able to track every modification not only helps maintain your own code but enables you to work collaboratively on projects.
+This is critical for programmers.
+Being able to track every modification not only helps maintain your own code but enables you to work collaboratively on projects.
 This is a core technology in the open source community as it boosts collaboration on projects across the world.

 ### Why Is This Helpful?